Image Slider

 What’s for lunch?
 In Japan, many students and office workers bring their own bento (packed lunch), while others head to the konbini (convenience store) to grab a microwavable bento or some onigiri (rice balls).
 But whether you're a bento packer or a konbini patron, why not try something different from your usual lunch routine?
 Let’s explore some spots for the best lunch Tokyo has to offer!

-The two major characteristics of most lunch items in Tokyo are (1) fast and (2) filling.
+The two major characteristics of most lunch items in Tokyo are fast and filling.
 Take ramen as an example.
 Some people can finish a bowl in less than 10 minutes!
-The dish itself is high in protein (smoked meat) and carbohydrates (noodles) and would typically cost no more than a thousand yen.
+The dish itself is high in protein (smoked meat) and carbohydrates (noodles) and would typically cost no more than ¥1,000.
 Lunch is usually considered an express activity in this bustling city where people are busy working and time is considered a luxury.
 But not to worry!
 The city has a lot of lunch spots, each place capable of catering to your moods and needs.

 In search of a quick meal?
 Want to unwind and just take your time?
 Whatever your mood is, you are certainly going to love this list of the best lunch restaurants in Tokyo, which has places that are tried and tested by locals and travelers alike!